Carlyle welcomes new CEO Schwartz with steep drop in earnings

 Carlyle's distributable earnings, which represents the cash available to pay dividends to shareholders, fell to $433 million in the fourth quarter from $903 million a year ago.

-That translated to after-tax distributable earnings per share of $1.01, which was slightly above the average analyst estimate of 97 cents, according to financial data provider Refinitiv.
+That translated to after-tax distributable earnings per share of $1.01, which according to financial data provider Refinitiv was slightly above the average analyst estimate of 97 cents.

 Carlyle's revenue from asset sales fell 65% to $460 million from a year ago, as financial market volatility, geopolitical tensions, inflation and worries about a potential recession prevented the firm from divesting investments for top dollar.